 EDUCATIONAL CONTENT ON TV

-Out of an abundance of caution, and in consultation with local public health authorities, Hawking STEAM Charter Schools (Hawking) will close in order to curb the potential transmission of the coronavirus (COVID-19).
-Based on the current crisis, the remainder of the school year at Hawking STEAM Charter Schools will not occur at our site but instead will continue remotely.
+Out of an abundance of caution, and in consultation with local public health authorities, Hawking STEAM Charter Schools (Hawking) will close in order to curb the potential transmission of the Coronavirus (COVID-19).
+Based on the current crisis, the beginning of the 2020-2021 school year at Hawking STEAM Charter Schools will not occur at our site but instead will continue remotely.

 Educational Content on TV, Online During School Closures

 In partnership with the San Diego County Office of Education and San Diego Unified School District, KPBS is streaming TK-12 educational programming on its public television channel and opening access to its digital library of resources for students, families, teachers, and the community during school closures.

 The "At-Home Learning: Where Children Matter" initiative launched Monday, March 16, will bring 12 hours of state standards-aligned television programming scheduled by grade level, and free access to a digital library of educational resources.
 KPBS programming and PBS LearningMedia California educational resources are free to families, educators, and the community to support learning during the school closures.